fieldtrip/website/workshop/madrid2019/tutorial_stats.md

 probability distribution of the condition-specific averages is independent of the experimental conditions.

-We now describe how we can statistically test the difference between the event-related averages for fully incongruent (FIC) and the fully congruent (FC) sentence endings.
-For this analysis we use planar gradient data.
-For convenience we will not do the reading-in and preprocessing steps on all subjects.
-Instead we begin by loading the timelock structures containing the event-related averages (of the planar gradient data) of all ten subjects.

     cfg = [];
     cfg.channel          = 'all';
     cfg.frequency        = foi_contrast;